 Cabernet Sauvignon

-Cabernet Sauvignon is the most widely planted red grape variety in the world, flourishing in a range of climates and terroirs.
-It originated in Bordeaux, France, where it dominates Left Bank blends from prestigious appellations like Pauillac, Margaux, and Saint-Julien.
+Cabernet Sauvignon is the most widely planted red grape variety in the world, flourishing across a remarkable range of climates and soils.
+It originated in Bordeaux, France, where it anchors Left Bank blends from prestigious appellations like Pauillac, Margaux, and Saint-Julien.

-The gravel-rich soils of Bordeaux provide excellent drainage, forcing the vines to struggle and concentrate flavors in the grapes, leading to structured, tannin-rich wines with exceptional aging potential.
-Bordeaux First Growths, such as Château Lafite Rothschild and Château Margaux, are among the most sought-after fine wines, consistently achieving high appreciation rates at auctions.
+The gravel-rich soils of Bordeaux deliver excellent drainage, forcing vines to struggle and concentrate flavors deep in the grape.
+The result is structured, tannin-rich wines with extraordinary aging potential.
+Bordeaux First Growths like Château Lafite Rothschild and Château Margaux sit among the most sought-after fine wines in the world, consistently achieving strong appreciation at major international auctions.

-Beyond France, Cabernet Sauvignon has established itself as the backbone of premium red wine investment worldwide, thriving in regions such as:
+Beyond France, Cabernet Sauvignon has established itself as the backbone of premium red wine investment worldwide, thriving across multiple key regions.

 • Napa Valley, USA – Home to cult wines like Screaming Eagle and Opus One, known for their highly concentrated, fruit-forward style and record-breaking auction prices.